Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 1) Select "Azure Resource Manager"
 1) Select "Service principal (manual)"
 1) Set the subscription details and credentials
+1) Set the service connection name to one of the three above
+1) Click on "Verify and save"

 #### Use Azure DevOps CLI